Mr-Coxall/Microbit-Christmas-Decoration/lesson-03-extra.md

 **The receiver code is now done.**

-Let's flash your add program over to the micro:bit:
+Let's flash your program over to the micro:bit:
 - again press the "Download" button at the bottom of the screen
 - watch the lights flash on the back of the micro:bit
     - this is a good thing, it means the program is being flashed over to the micro:bit